Virginia-Maryland Boundary

 No one knows why the 1632 charter was so generous to Maryland, giving the entire Potomac River to Maryland instead of drawing the boundary in the middle of the river.
 The decision may have been intended to give Maryland officials an extra measure of control.
 George Calvert had visited Jamestown with his family in 1629, and the Virginia colonists had demonstrated their distrust of him both as a Catholic and a potential rival.

-Another possibility is that no one in London cared much about the details of the boundaries, far across the Atlantic Ocean.
-At least some people thought the boundary should be drawn at Potomac Creek or Aquia Creek, in modern Stafford County.
 It is hard to believe such efforts reflected ignorance of which stream was the main Potomac River.
-The first European known to have explored the area, John Smith, had clearly recognized in 1608 which creeks were smaller tributaries and which channel was the main stem.
+The first European known to have explored the area, John Smith, had clearly recognized in 1608 which channel was the main Potomac River and which creeks were the smaller tributaries.

 if Potomac Creek/Aquia Creek had been declared the main stem of the Potomac River, all of Northern Virginia would have been part of Maryland